-wikipedia2text – A Command Line Tool For Querying The Wikipedia Article
+wikipedia2text – A Command Line tool for querying the Wikipedia articles

 This shell script uses text-browser to query and render Wikipedia articles.
 The output will be printed to standard out.
 It Currently supports around 30 Wikipedia languages.